Tape-Worm/Gorgon/README.md

 How far along are you?
 Is it done yet?
 How about now?
 -------------------------------------------------------

-Gorgon 3.0 is currently in sporadic development as time allows.
-At this point, there's no release planned.
+Gorgon 3.0 is now available.

 What can it do?
 ---------------